 a qualifying test.

 - MUSIC 1EE6 SOLO PERFORMANCE is a course open to non-Music students who wish to take private tuition in their main instrument.
 Performance level equivalent to RCM Grade 8 is required.
 Interested students should contact the School of the Arts as soon as possible over the summer to arrange an audition.
 Additional lesson fees are charged for this course.

-- If you would like to take one of the ensemble courses, you should audition
+- If you would like to take one of the Music ensemble courses, you should audition

 at the beginning of term in September.
 If successful, you'll